knub/sentence-boundary-detection-nn/README.md

 Created as part of the "Practical Applications of Multimedia Retrieval" seminar at the Hasso-Plattner-Institute, Potsdam, Germany.

 ### Setup Demo
-We build a python-based demo.
+We build a python-based demo using caffe.

 ####Prerequirements:
 1. Install python 2.7 including the following packages: